RudderStack-managed Plans vs. RudderStack Open Source

 RudderStack dashboard

-In the RudderStack dashboard, you get a RudderStack-hosted data plane and control plane so you need not worry about the setup.
+In the RudderStack dashboard, you get a RudderStack-managed data plane and control plane so you need not worry about the setup.
 You can set up a source and destination and see the events flow within minutes.

 RudderStack Open Source